-Performance Outcome Deemed-to-Satisfy Criteria / Designated Performance Feature PO 1.1 DTS/DPF 1.1 Buildings are adequately separated from aboveground powerlines to minimise potential hazard to people and property. (a) a declaration is provided by or on behalf of the applicant to the effect that the proposal would not be contrary to the regulations prescribed for the purposes of section 86 of the Electricity Act 1996 (b) there are no aboveground powerlines adjoining the site that are the subject of the proposed development.
+Performance Outcome Deemed-to-Satisfy Criteria / Designated Performance Feature PO 1.1 DTS/DPF 1.1 Buildings are adequately separated from aboveground powerlines to minimise potential hazard to people and property.
+One of the following is satisfied: (a) a declaration is provided by or on behalf of the applicant to the effect that the proposal would not be contrary to the regulations prescribed for the purposes of section 86 of the Electricity Act 1996 (b) there are no aboveground powerlines adjoining the site that are the subject of the proposed development.